+Similarly, Gold IRA rollover companies are available to help investors transfer their gold assets from one account to another without incurring any tax liabilities.
 However, it is necessary to track the movements of your cryptocurrencies in order to have an accurate cost base.
 It is an independent publisher and comparison service, not an investment advisor.
 Your articles, interactive tools and other content are provided to you free of charge, as self-help tools and for informational purposes only.
 They are not intended to provide investment advice.

 NerdWallet does not and cannot guarantee the accuracy or applicability of any information with respect to your individual circumstances.
 The examples are hypothetical and we encourage you to seek personalized advice from qualified professionals on specific investment issues.
 Our estimates are based on past market performance and past performance does not guarantee future performance.
 Many or all of the products listed here are from our partners who compensate us.

 This can influence the products we write about and where and how the product appears on a page.
 However, this has no influence on our evaluations.
 Here is a list of our partners and this is how we make money.
 The investment information provided on this page is for educational purposes only.

 NerdWallet does not offer advisory or brokerage services, nor does it recommend or advise investors to buy or sell certain stocks, securities or other investments.
 Cryptocurrencies are subject to taxes when you sell them or if you earn them as income.
 You report your transactions in the U.S. UU.